-It usually occurs during the two weeks after the first day of the last menstrual period.
+It usually occurs two weeks after the first day of the last menstrual period.

-The pregnancy week that you enter has a date from the first day of your last period.
-This means that in the first two weeks or so, you are not really pregnant, your body will prepare for ovulation in a normal way.
+The pregnancy week you enter has a date from the first day of your last period.
+This means that you are not pregnant in the first two weeks or so; your body will prepare for ovulation in a usual way.

-It provides a summary of each stage of pregnancy, and you have to wait for knowledge about how your baby is developing.
+It summarizes each stage of pregnancy, and you have to wait for knowledge about how your baby is developing.

 Development of an embryo